 Aunt Millie had a strong personality, an infectious laugh, and whole lot of spunk.
 I could count on her to have sticky-sweet Monkey Bread, hot and ready for the holidays, and a big smile and joke for her nieces and nephews.

-This monkey bread recipe is in honor of Aunt Millie, who I’m certain did not liquor-up her version, but would have loved it all the same.
+This Drunken Monkey Bread Recipe is in honor of Aunt Millie, who I’m certain did not liquor-up her version, but would have loved it all the same.

 Adding a little booze to your monkey bread recipe, is strictly about flavor.